Waterford Open House

 To help with your walk around the Village, pick up a self guided walking tour booklet to learn more about the buildings and homes you are walking by on your time between stops!

 Come see a special exhibit from the Virginia Museum of History and Culture!
-Determined: The 400-Year Struggle for Black Equality from the Virginia Museum of History and Culture Presented by the Altria A Legacy Project of American Evolution Supported by Conrad and Peggy Hall, Mr. and Mrs. G. Gilmer Minor III will be on loan for the weekend!
+Determined: The 400-Year Struggle for Black Equality from the Virginia Museum of History and Culture Presented by the Altria A Legacy Project of American Evolution Supported by Conrad and Peggy Hall, Mr. and Mrs. G. Gilmer Minor III will be on display for the weekend- come see it before it goes back to Richmond!
 This very special exhibit can be seen at the Waterford Old School at 40222 Fairfax Street.

-Learn about the ins and outs of historic preservation at the Preservation Academy: Have you wondered what historic preservation is, and how it works in Loudoun and beyond?
-Join us at the Waterford Open House for this series of free talks diving into the ins and outs of historic preservation, and how you can get involved given by experts from all over the county and beyond!
+Learn about the ins and outs of historic preservation at the Preservation Academy: Have you wondered what historic preservation and environmental conservation is, and how it works in Loudoun and beyond?
+Join us at the Waterford Open House for this series of free talks diving into the ins and outs of historic preservation and environmental conservation, and how you can get involved given by experts from all over the county and beyond!
 Below is a list of programs available throughout the weekend.
 These are free to attend, but registration is encouraged.
 More will be added in the coming months, so stayed tuned!

 *Dive further into the history of Waterford on a Guided Walking Tour: Experience the Waterford National Historic Landmark and walk through the history of the village with an experienced docent!
 There are two approximately 90 minute long guided walking tours each day at 12:30pm and 2:30pm.
 Below are the walking tours available during the Waterford Open House: